-Mars landings: ‘7 minutes of terror’ | EarthSky.org
+EarthSky | Mars Curiosity rover’s ‘7 minutes of terror’

 Read more from the NY Times: Too much Mars?
 An interesting discussion between two veteran space journalists about why Mars seems to absorb so much of the oxygen – and budgetary resources – in the rooms where explorations of our solar system are decided.

 Why is landing on Mars so hard?
-This 2017 video from MinutePhysics does a great job explaining it:
+This 2017 video from MinutePhysics does a great job of explaining it:

-Bottom line: Watch a NASA video describing the final 7 minutes of the Curiosity rover’s chilling descent to the surface of Mars on August 5-6, 2012.
-And learn a bit about how the rover in route to Mars now – Perseverance – will land.
+Bottom line: Watch a NASA video describing the final seven minutes of the Curiosity rover’s chilling descent to the surface of Mars 10 years ago on August 5-6, 2012.
+And learn a bit about how the rover Perseverance landed on Mars in 2021.

 Read more from NASA: Curiosity’s Entry, Descent and Landing